October 4th, 2022

 implementing policies regarding sustainable manufacturing practices.

-* It is highly recommended that functional and cross-functional teams carry out the program together, in order to accelerate the process of adopting smart manufacturing practices.
+* It is highly recommended that functional and cross-functional teams carry out the course together, in order to accelerate the process of adopting smart manufacturing practices.

 Executive Director, MIT Climate and Sustainability Consortium